Bank of United States: Failure

-The directors of the bank as well as of other New York banks were optimistic that the bank would reopen in a few weeks, and members of the New York Clearing House Association offered to lend Bank of United States depositors 50% of their deposits.
+The directors of the bank, as well as of other New York banks, were optimistic that the bank would reopen in a few weeks, and members of the New York Clearing House Association offered to lend Bank of United States depositors 50% of their deposits.
 At the same time, the office of the New York State Bureau of Securities announced that they had been investigating charges that the Bank of United States had sold stock to depositors under a one-year guarantee against loss that they had not been honoring.
 The District Attorney's office undertook to examine the bank for possible crimes.
 Depositors thronged the bank branches but were turned away by mounted police.
-The Mayor of New York, Jimmy Walker, began legal action to recover $1.5 million which the city had in the bank.
+The mayor of New York, Jimmy Walker, began legal action to recover $1.5 million, which the city had in the bank.
 The New York Times reported that gross deposits in the bank had dropped from $212 million to $160 million between October 17 and December 11.

-The closing of Bank of United States came as a shock to the banking industry, which had not seen a failure of a large New York bank since the stock market crash of 1929, and the first failure of such magnitude since the failure of the Knickerbocker Trust Company in 1907.
+The closing of Bank of United States came as a shock to the banking industry, which had not seen a failure of a large New York bank since the stock market crash of 1929 and the first failure of such magnitude since the failure of the Knickerbocker Trust Company in 1907.
 Worried city and state officials tried to reassure the public by rushing through the program by which Bank of United States depositors could borrow money against their deposits.
-Some depositors started to receive their loans on December 23, 1930 and The New York Times reported that throngs of depositors lined up to receive their loans, many arriving hours before the branches opened and many were turned away because they could not be served by the end of the day.
+Some depositors started to receive their loans on December 23, 1930, and The New York Times reported that throngs of depositors lined up to receive their loans, many arriving hours before the branches opened, and many were turned away because they could not be served by the end of the day.

 Aftermath

 Soon after the closing of the Bank of United States, another bank, the Chelsea Bank, was taken over by the Superintendent of Banks, amidst allegations attributed to "reliable sources" that the Communist Party of America was actively trying to create a run on the bank (the Soviet Union was also accused of financing short sellers).
 Meanwhile, a $50 million stockholder suit was launched against the directors of the bank on the grounds of negligence and incompetence, a woman with deposits of $20,000 in the bank hanged herself, and the Equity Casualty and Surety Company, which had invested more than $1 million in Bank of United States stock, declared bankruptcy.

-Among the 608 banks that closed in November and December 1930, the Bank of United States accounted for a third of the total $550 million deposits lost, and it is thought that with its closure, bank failures reached a critical mass.
+Among the 608 banks that closed in November and December 1930, the Bank of United States accounted for a third of the total $550 million in deposits lost, and it is thought that with its closure, bank failures reached a critical mass.
 People flocked to withdraw their money from other banks.
-In turn, the banks called in loans and sold assets in order to stay liquid.
-In that month alone, over 300 banks around the country failed.
+In turn, the banks called in loans and sold assets to stay liquid.
+More than 300 banks nationwide failed in that single month.

 After the bank's collapse, the bank building on Delancey Street was taken over in 1932 by the Hebrew Publishing Company.